lsoliveira/awesomeness/README.md

   * [.NET Fake JSON Server](http://github.com/ttu/dotnet-fake-json-server) - Fake JSON Server is a Fake REST API that can be used as a Back End for prototyping or as a template for a CRUD Back End.

 ### Caching
 * [CacheManager](http://github.com/MichaCo/CacheManager) - CacheManager is an open source caching abstraction layer for .NET written in C#.
 It supports various cache providers and implements many advanced features.
 * [Cashew](http://github.com/joakimskoog/Cashew) - A simple and elegant yet powerful HTTP client cache for .NET
 * [LazyCache](http://github.com/alastairtree/LazyCache) - An easy to use thread safe generics based in memory caching service with a simple developer friendly API for C#.
+* [EasyCaching](https://github.com/dotnetcore/EasyCaching) - An open source caching library that contains basic usages and some advanced usages of caching which can help us to handle caching more easier!

 ### Framework specifics
 - Languages & Compilers